Using VST plug-ins on Windows

 - Make sure to install the correct version of a plug-in (64-bit or 32-bit).
 32-bit plug-ins won't show up in the 64-bit version of Live and vice versa.
 Note: Live 10 is 64-bit only.

 - Always install VST plug-ins directly to the correct folder, rather than manually moving the DLL file afterwards.

 - VST plug-ins might stop working when the stand-alone application of the plug-in gets moved, renamed or uninstalled.

 - Don't install the standalone version of a plug-in to the VST plug-in DLL folder.

-- On Windows, VST files have the .dll file extension.
+- VST files use the .dll file extension.
 Various other system files may also use the .dll file extension, so make sure that you only put VST .dll files into your plugin folder, otherwise Live might crash while trying to load the non-vst files.

 - Open Live's Preferences to the File/Folder tab.

-- Under "Plug-In Sources" select a custom VST folder.
+- Under "Plug-In Sources" click "Browse" to select your custom VST folder.

 See our dedicated article: VST/AU plug-in doesn't appear in Live.

 - Check the manufacturer's website to verify that there's a compatible version for your Operating System.